sigmaframeworks/sigmaframeworks.github.io/docs/framework/utilities.md

 * __Methods__
   * `dispose()`: dispose the model
   * `isDirty()`: check if model properties have changed
-  * `saveChanges()`: update the original values with current values, note this does call the Rest API
+  * `saveChanges()`: update the original values with current values, note this does not call the Rest API
   * `discardChanges()`: discard any changes made to the model properties

 ----